awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 Each Client VPN endpoint has a route table that describes the available destination network routes\.
 Each route in the route table specifies the path for traffic to specific resources or networks\.

 **Authorization rules**
 An authorization rule restricts the users who can access a network\.
-For a specified network, you configure the Active Directory group that is allowed access\.
-Only users belonging to this Active Directory group can access the specified network\.
+For a specified network, you configure the Active Directory or identity provider \(IdP\) group that is allowed access\.
+Only users belonging to this group can access the specified network\.
 By default, there are no authorization rules and you must configure authorization rules to enable users to access resources and networks\.

 **Client**
 The end user connecting to the Client VPN endpoint to establish a VPN session\.
 End users need to download an OpenVPN client and use the Client VPN configuration file that you created to establish a VPN session\.